For Singapore-based Hands on Klay founder Samantha Chua, starting her own home-based craft business was a leap of faith.

 Feeling inspired and want to get started on your website?

 Are you feeling inspired by Hands on Klay’s story?
 If you are thinking of building an online store, or ready to start unboxing your own dream business, we’re standing by ready to help.
-Our Website Builder or GoDaddy E-Store are perfect for beginners to build their first website or online store without technical knowledge!
+GoDaddy’s Website Builder is perfect for beginners to build their first website or online store without technical knowledge!

 At GoDaddy, we’re all about empowering every idea, business, side hustle or nonprofit cause to claim their place online and look great at the same time.